nguyenquivinhquang/Installation-Notes/git cheat sheet.md

 ```
 git log
 ```
-To exit when in log, press Q
+To exit when in log, press Q or ctrl + z

 # Show modified files in working directory, staged for your next commit
 ```